Fliplet/fliplet-cli/docs/API/core/notifications.md

       // the user has denied permissions to receive notifications break;
     case 'default':
-      // no specific choice has been made yet (e.g. not requested) break;
+      // no specific choice has been made yet (e.g. not requested or user has not responded) break;
   }
 });